godot-jolt/godot-jolt/README.md

 - iOS
 - Android (ARM64, ARM32, x86-64, x86)

-Note that Linux support is limited by the version of glibc present on the system, which must be compatible with the one found in Ubuntu 20.04 (Focal Fossa).
+Note that Linux support is limited to glibc 2.31 or newer, which for Ubuntu means 20.04 (Focal Fossa) or newer.

 ## How do I get started?